SeedlingsBabylab/idslabel/README.md

 ## requirements

-This application depends on FFmpeg, PortAudio and PyAudio.
+This application depends on PortAudio and PyAudio.

-#### ffmpeg
-To install the ffmpeg binary, download from [here](https://www.ffmpeg.org/download.html).
-OS specific binaries are under the "Get the packages" section.
-The binary should be put in the same directory as the idslabel.py file.
+If you're downloading the prebuilt standalone Mac App from the [releases page](https://github.com/SeedlingsBabylab/idslabel/releases), you can ignore these requirements.

 #### portaudio
 To install PortAudio, the easiest way is to use your operating system's package manager.